top of page

 Racing

-The **Bentley S2** itself wasn't specifically designed for racing, but its powerful **6.2-liter V8 engine** and robust build made it a favorite among enthusiasts for various driving events and rallies.
+The **Bentley S2** itself wasn't specifically designed for racing, but its powerful **6.2-litre V8 engine** and robust build made it a favorite among enthusiasts for various driving events and rallies.
 The **Bentley S2 Continental** variant, with its higher performance engines and lighter bodywork, was particularly well-suited for such activities.

 Valuation